-Lord Snow might not have contained any monumental developments, but it continued to build the world of Game of Thrones in some fascinating ways.
+Lord Snow might not contain any monumental developments, but it continues to build the world of Game of Thrones in some fascinating ways.

 Lord Snow also affords Littlefinger a lot of screen time.
-Aidan Gillen is good, but I don’t find the sleazy character to be as intriguing as the writers would hope.
+Aidan Gillen is good, but I don’t find the sleazy character to be as intriguing as the writers are hoping fir.
 He’s obviously still infatuated with Catelyn Stark, which adds a nice element to his dynamic with Ned as he helps him uncover the Lannister conspiracy.

 And then there’s The Wall.
 When I originally watched season one years ago, I never really appreciated John Snow’s journey.
 In fact, I’d often find myself bored by it.
 But now?
 I’m rooting for the bastard underdog to prove himself, especially when his adept fighting skills aren’t enough to earn him the respect he deserves in the Night’s Watch.
 Having Tyrion at The Wall also imbues the subplot with a welcome dose of humor as he banters with Ned’s brother (and first Ranger of the Watch) Benjen Stark.